nonisaurus/rick-morty-list/README.md

 ## User Stories
 ***
 As a user, I should be able to:
 - [x] search for characters
 - [x] filter through characters based on their status
-- [x] add characters to my favourite list as well as empty this list
+- [x] add characters to my favourite list
+- [x] remove character from favourite list
+- [x] empty favourite list
 - [x] see more information about the character I clicked
 - [x] add my own character to the screen
+- [x] edit character card by giving the character a nickname

 <br>